matwerber1/aws-whats-new-announcement-scraper/README.md

 # Architecture

 At the moment, a barebones Lambda scrapes the 2018 through 2020 "What's New on AWS" pages, and then writes the title, date, description, and link to a CSV in S3 and a DynamoDB table.

+# Deployment

+This is a SAM CLI project, so you will need that installed.
+Apologies, my docs are sparse at the moment.